Pierwsi prelegenci konferencji TSW

 Eng.
 Richard Danko Mendel University in Lednice, Czech Republic

-Project Manager and Research Assistant at Mendel University, Faculty of Horticulture in Lednice.
-He is in the final stage of his doctoral studies, with scientific interests focused on sustainable viticulture, plant physiology, and preventive techniques, including the Simonit & Sirch method.
-Certified Advanced Master Pruner (Simonit & Sirch) in training grapevines using the Guyot method and spurred cordons.
-He runs a consultancy specializing in viticulture and vineyard management and manages his family’s boutique winery in Hustopeče, South Moravia.
+Project Manager and Research Assistant at Mendel University (Brno, Czechia), Faculty of Horticulture in Lednice (Czechia).
+He is in the process of completing his doctoral studies, with scientific interests focused on sustainable viticulture, plant physiology, and prevention methods, including the Simonit & Sirch methodology.
+Certified Advanced Master Pruner (Simonit & Sirch) in the field of Guyot shrub training and cutting grape cordons.
+He runs a consulting company specializing in viticulture and vineyard management, and manages his family’s boutique winery in Hustopeče, South Moravia.
 Additionally, he works as a private champagne sommelier.

 II Viticture Conference